nzzdev/Q-server/docs/developing-tools.md

 ## Rendering

 We use [Svelte](https://svelte.technology/) to get the tool specific markup.
 All markup related files can be found in the _views_ folder of each tool.
-Typically we have a base markup file like _views/html-static.html_ and some components for rendering e.g. the header or the footer.
+Typically we have a base markup file like _views/html-static.html_ and some components for rendering e.g. header or footer.
 A basic example can be found in our [Q renderer skeleton](https://github.com/nzzdev/Q-renderer-skeleton/tree/master/views).
 The renderer method of svelte is called in the handler method of the rendering-info endpoint and gets the Q item as parameter:
 ```javascript
   //...
   require('svelte/ssr/register');